 Foot pain is one of the more commonly mismanaged areas of the body.
-A quick trip to your family doctor, podiatrist or even to the Internet and you will be labeled with plantar fasciitis.
-After that you are quickly icing, stretching, taking anti-inflammatories, rolling your foot with a ball, or may have even been convinced that it was a good idea to get a cortisone injection.
+A trip to your family doctor, podiatrist or even to the Internet and you will be labeled with plantar fasciitis.
+Then, you start icing, stretching, taking anti-inflammatories, rolling your foot with a ball, or may have been convinced that getting a cortisone injection was a good idea.
 You can continue this routine for months or years with minimal results.
-The symptoms may reduce or resolve with time but that only occurred because your body compensated and put extra stress on another area of your body to take pressure off of your foot.
-This compensation can lead to pain in your other foot, knee pain, hip pain, low back pain, or reoccurring pain in your injured foot over time.
+Your symptoms may reduce or resolve with time, but only because your body compensated putting extra stress on another area of your body to reduce pressure on your foot.
+This can lead to pain in your other foot, knee, hip, low-back, and/or reoccurring pain in your injured foot over time.

 It all starts with an inaccurate diagnosis (plantar fasciitis) that can lead to wrong and ineffective treatment methods.
-It is crucial to receive a correct diagnosis so that you can receive the right treatment to stay pain free and continue to do everything you love.
+It’s crucial to receive a correct diagnosis and receive the right treatment to stay pain free and continue doing everything you love.

 To get an accurate diagnosis regarding your foot, it is best to start with a soft tissue specialist.
 Click here to contact Phipps Soft Tissue and Spine so you can receive the correct diagnosis and treatment and begin your road to recovery.

-Below you can find some additional information to better inform you of your foot pain, foot anatomy, and why treatments such as injections, stretching, rolling and ice can be a waste of time.
+Below you will find additional information on foot pain, anatomy, and why plantar fasciitis treatments such as injections, stretching, rolling and ice can be a waste of time.

-The plantar fascia is a thickened area of connective tissue on the bottom of your foot, and most often gets blamed when you have pain on the bottom of the foot.
-The diagnosis of plantar fasciitis implies that the attachment point of the plantar fascia onto your heel (circled in red below) is inflamed and causing your pain.
+The plantar fascia is a thickened area of connective tissue and is often blamed for pain on the bottom of your foot.
+The diagnosis of plantar fasciitis implies that the attachment point of the plantar fascia and heel (circled in red below) is inflamed and causing pain.

-The plantar fascia just like all the structures in the foot is capable of generating pain; however, plantar fasciitis is rarely the main diagnosis as the foot is much more complicated than just the plantar fascia.
-Pictured below are some of the muscles and tendons in your feet that are deep to the plantar fascia.
-The pictures below show multiple layers of muscle that are deep to the plantar fascia.
+The plantar fascia, just like all the structures in the foot, is capable of generating pain.
+However, plantar fasciitis is rarely the main diagnosis as the foot is much more complicated than just the plantar fascia.
+There are multiple layers of muscles and tendons in your feet that are deep in the plantar fascia.
+See the pictures below.

 In addition, muscles originating in your calf will travel behind your ankle and attach onto your foot as well.
-Pictured below highlighted in blue, green, and yellow are muscles that originate deep in your calf, and travel and attach onto the bottom of your foot (depicted as the red shaded areas)
+The picture below (highlighted in blue, green, and yellow) shows the muscles that originate deep in your calf that travel and attach onto the bottom of your foot (depicted as the red shaded areas)

-After looking at these pictures it becomes pretty clear that there are many structures in your foot and calf that can contribute to pain.
-All of the structures in your foot (not just the plantar fascia) and calf play a role in stabilizing and keeping your foot pain free.
-They are also all capable of developing pathology and generating pain.
+It is clear that there are many structures in your foot and calf that can contribute to pain.
+All structures in your foot and calf play a role in stabilizing and keeping your foot pain free.
+Additionally, they are all capable of developing pathology and generating pain.

 The most common pathologies that develop in the foot are: